Vladimir Vujović (footballer, born 1982): Return to Mogren

 In summer 2007 Vujović left Saudi Arabia and returned home.
 He joined FK Mogren and appeared with them in the second edition of the Montenegrin First League as national top-flight.
 His stay at home would be short when he left Mogren at the winter-break of the 2007–08 Montenegrin First League.

 Luch Vladivostok

 Back then Russia had its leagues taking place during calendar years, and at beginning of 2008 Vujović was target of FC Luch Vladivostok as their reinforcement for the 2008 Russian Premier League.
 The club from Vladivostok performed below expectations and ended the season relegated.

 Vasas

 It meant most of the best players were free to go, and so did Vujović, he left Russia and joined Hungarian side Vasas SC.
 He played with Vasas the second half of the 2008–09 Nemzeti Bajnokság I. Vasas finished 10th and failed to reach a European spot.

 Second return to Mogren

-Vujović left Budapest heading home again and returning to FK Mogren.
-Mogren's third place in the 2009–10 Montenegrin First League was not enough for his ambitions, and the following couple of years will justify once more the label of football globetrotter of Vujović.
+Vujović left Budapest to return to FK Mogren.
+Following Mogren's third-place finish in the 2009–10 Montenegrin First League, Vujović played for several different clubs over the next few years.